cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 Main clouds: additional support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Examples of all configuration files for several public cloud providers can be found inside *examples*.
+Writing Terraform files is not needed when running the suite on Azure, AWS, GCP, OpenStack, CloudStack and Exoscale.
+In those cases the suite will create itself the Terraform files on the fly according to the configuration provided.
-Find below these lines details on how to run the suite on some of the main providers:
+Find below these lines details on how to run the suite on these providers:

 ``Azure``